Stepping Down as a Presonal Representative

 • Resignation After Acceptance

 If you have already been formally appointed as the executor by the probate court, but wish to resign, you must file a formal resignation with the probate court.
-The court may require a hearing to accept the resignation and notice will need to be given to the heirs and beneficiaries before a new Personal Representative can be appointed.
+The Court may require a hearing to accept the resignation and notice will need to be given to the heirs and beneficiaries before a new Personal Representative can be appointed.
 You may continue to have ongoing responsibility to protect the estate until the new Personal Representative is issued letters of authority to act on behalf of the estate.

 Relinquishing the responsibility to act as Personal Representative should not be taken lightly.
-If you have already been appointed by the court, it is important to seek legal advice about best practices for discontinuing your responsibilities while protecting the estate and the rights of the heirs and beneficiaries.
+If you have already been appointed by the Court, it is important to seek legal advice about best practices for discontinuing your responsibilities while protecting the estate and the rights of the heirs and beneficiaries.
 Please reach out to one of our experienced estate planning attorneys to help with this process.

 Tips to Avoid Scams and Identity Theft